 To start training to be a pathologist, you need to be accepted onto a course at medical school.
-Most medical schools require a minimum number of GSCEs (including maths and English), good grades in A-level sciences, including chemistry, and passes in the UKCAT or BMAT examinations.
+Most medical schools require a minimum number of GSCEs (including maths and English), good grades in A-level sciences, including chemistry, and passes in the UCAT or BMAT examinations.
 You can also enter later in your education, including via a bachelor’s degree.
-For more information, see the British Medical Association’s guide to applying for medical school.
+For more information, see the British Medical Association’s guide to becoming a doctor.

 Training to be a consultant pathologist varies among the specialties, as each focuses on a different aspect of pathology and so needs different skills beyond the core proficiencies every pathologist needs.
 Each specialty has its own curriculum, which is delivered via local training programmes around the UK.
 A consultant pathologist will typically take the following path.

 - Medical school – five to six years: You’ll get the academic knowledge you need to practise medicine.
 When you complete medical school, you’ll have a degree in medicine.

 - UK Foundation Training Programme – two years: As a graduate, you’ll gain experience in a series of placements in different specialties and healthcare settings.
 You’ll be supervised as you develop competence in basic clinic skills, the management of acutely ill patients and skills that are needed for all pathology careers.

 - Core training – two years: It is necessary for most doctors to complete a period of core training, usually in medicine, in order to enter pathology specialty training.
 It will prepare you to for practising medicine at a senior level and managing patients with acute and chronic medical problems.
 This is not required for histopathology and some other specialties.